 Further along in Hampden Road, the Queen Alexander Hospital is where Hollywood actor Errol Flynn was born back in 1909.
 The street is also home to famed Jackman & McRoss Bakery.
 Over the road On Hampden is packed with wares by local makers and a talented florist resides out the back.
 Drop into dinner at A Tiny Place (Francis Street) and be treated to authentic French cuisine by Chef Philippe Leban.

 Hobart’s waterfront is a constant hive of activity.
 Drop into Lark Cellar Door & Whisky Bar for a nip of fine Tassie single malt.
 From Lenna, it’ll take around ten minutes to walk there.
 Also nearby is the Brooke Street Pier.
 The pier is packed with mini-stores offering anything from fragrant local soaps to vodka made from sheep’s whey.
 It’s also the departure point for the Mona ferry.
 Treat yourself to a cocktail or pre-dinner bite at the Glass House before heading upstairs to dine waterside at Aloft Restaurant.
+Then a short stroll back to your Salamanca accommodation.

 Words: Alice Hansen, Tailored Tasmania